Guthax/BPP-Simulator/README.md

 # Bin Packing Problem Simulator

-Simulator that simules Bin Packing Problem solving techniques.
+Simulator that simulates Bin Packing Problem solving techniques.
 The algorithmes can be tested and compared.
 Results can be exported to a .txt file.

 To install: